Identification and Estimation of Seller Risk Aversion in Ascending Auctions: Model and identification

 We denote the $\alpha -$quantile of $B$\ by $B\left( \alpha |X\right) =G^{-1}\left( \alpha |X\right) $ for $\alpha \in \left[ 0,1\right] $. $ B\left( \cdot |X\right) $ exists, because $G\left( \cdot |X\right) $\ is differentiable and strictly increasing, since $\phi :\left[ 0,1\right] \rightarrow \left[ 0,1\right] $ is continuously differentiable and is strictly increasing on $\left[ 0,1\right] $.

-The quantile functions of the winning bid and the private valuation are linked through a one-to-one relationship.
-Proposition 1, which maps the quantile function of the private valuation from the quantile function of the winning bid, is the central identification argument on the bidder's side (\cite{gimenes2017econometrics}).
+Proposition 1 shows that the quantile functions of the winning bid and the private valuation are linked through a one-to-one relationship given in equation (\ref{B to V quantile}).
+This relation is the central identification argument on the bidder's side (\cite{gimenes2017econometrics}).

 \textbf{Proposition 1.}\textit{\ }Suppose Assumption M1 holds, then